 The news is in from a number of sources: Solar panels increase the value of a home.
-A report from the National Bureau of Economic Research, sampling homes in the San Diego and Sacramento, California areas, noted that solar panels added 3.6 percent to the sales price of a home.
+A 2019 report from Zillow concluded that homes with solar panels will sell for 4.1 percent more than homes without.
 A more recent study conducted by the Lawrence Berkeley National Laboratory found the following:

 The study also found this to be true for both newly constructed homes and existing homes.